 Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
-Schools and colleges have clear powers to share, hold and use information for these purposes.
+Schools have clear powers to share, hold and use information for these purposes.

 Well-kept records are essential to good safeguarding practice.
 Whale Hill Primary School is clear about the need to record any concerns, discussions held, decisions made and reasons for those decisions about a child or children within its care.
 All records include, a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and a note of any action taken, decisions reached and the outcome (Purpose, Action, and Outcome).
 All staff will follow the schools Information Sharing and Recording Polices to ensure record keeping is compliant and in line with the General Data Protection Regulations 2018 and Data Protection Act 2018.

 Following a child leaving our school we follow the appropriate transfer procedures and retention guidelines and information regarding children who have required statutory intervention at any point in their school career will automatically be shared with the receiving school.
 This is to ensure that all children are given the right support and intervention and information is shared strictly on a need to know basis.

-Safeguarding recording within Whale Hill Primary School is through a paper based and electronic system CPOMS.
+Safeguarding recording within Whale Hill Primary School is held electronically through a secure management system of CPOMS and paper based records are held.
+All staff have received training in the recording expectations and retention.